jindrichmynarz/dissertation/parts/sparql.md

 $$mscore(c_{q}, b) = agg(\sum_{c \in C : bidder(c) = b} sim(c_{q}, c))$$ {#eq:mscore}

 where $c_{q}$ is the query contract, $b$ is a bidder, $agg$ is an aggregation function, and $sim$ is a contract similarity metric ($sim\colon C \times C \to \mathbb{R}_{\ge 0}$). <!-- _b -->
-The match scores in the matchmaker are not normalized.
 Similarities of contract objects are computed as follows:

 $$sim(c_{1}, c_{2}) = obj(c_{1}) \cap obj(c_{2})$$ {#eq:sim}